MicrosoftDocs/learn/learn-pr/wwl-azure/configure-alerts-responses/includes/1-introduction.md

 ## Learning objectives

 In this module, you will learn how to:
-- Describe the purpose of and identify the different types of alerts
+- Describe the purpose of and identify the different types of alerts.
-- Explain how action groups are used to notify users about alerts
+- Explain how action groups are used to notify users about alerts.
-- Configure and manage alert rules
+- Configure and manage alert rules.
-- Configure alert processing rules to modify triggered alerts
+- Configure alert processing rules to modify triggered alerts.
-- Describe how Change Analysis provides insight into changes made to Azure resources
+- Describe how Change Analysis provides insight into changes made to Azure resources.

 ## Prerequisites: